 Once the peppers are dry, you can start making the spice.
 You will know the peppers are dry because they will change color (becoming darker), the petiole will turn from green to yellow/brown, and the fruit will be hard to the touch.

 You can start by removing the petiole and slicing the peppers in half.
-If you intend to do pepper powder, I recommend you remove the seeds.
+If you intend to make pepper powder, I recommend removing the seeds.
 If you want flakes, you can leave the seeds in.

 You will need a food processor only for flakes, but a pepper mill/grinder or, even better, an electric coffee grinder will be required for pepper powder.

 You can fill the food processor with pepper halves with both the seeds and let them grind until you get the flakes.
-On the other hand, I recommend you remove seeds if you intend to do pepper powder.
+On the other hand, I recommend removing seeds if you intend to make pepper powder.
 Then, grind pepper halves in the food processor until you get flakes.
 Once the flakes are done, put them in a pepper/coffee grinder and grind them until you get a fine powder.

 Cayenne Pepper Powder